nwtime/khronos/README.md

 ### Test environment setup
 Use carefully.
-For this option to run smoothly, the following resources needed to built prematurally.
+For this option to run smoothly, the following resources needed to built prematurely.
 You can build them manually, or use the terraform files (build dns_attack_server and ntp_multi_attack_server, stop and install what needs to be installed, then build dhcp_settings)
 #####VPC #1
 - **DNS Server** :